heptarch/heptarch.github.io/drafts/demon.md

 living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.
-It is both childlike and strangely unchildlike, with something of the Old Testament prophet about it.
+It is both childlike and strangely unchildlike, with something of the Old Testament prophet.
-Like Davie Thomson in the cramped space of Cromwell Tower, her disquisition can barely contain it.
+Like Davie Thomson in the cramped space of Cromwell Tower, her small frame can barely contain it.

 And so the Duke of Buckingham and Chandos---disappointed in politics, business, himself, the whole